 Metal-on-metal hip replacements resulted in a number of serious problems.
 As the metal scrapes against metal in the hip joint (such is the nature of ball and socket joints), the friction causes metal particles to come loose.
 These metal particles can wind up in a person’s bloodstream, which can negatively affect the circulatory system and internal organs.
 These metal particles also harm the surrounding bone and soft tissue of the hip area, leading to severe pain and an inability for the hip joint to function properly.

-Treating the Damage Caused by DePuy Hip Implants
+Treating Damage Caused by DePuy Synthes Hip Implants

 Health problems such as these are why the Charpentier Law Firm, P.A. takes these matters seriously.